Why Chlorine In Swimming Pools Can Increase Acne

 The loss was dose dependent as well; the more chlorinated the water, the greater the drying effect.

-Additionally, the chlorine was only applied for 10 minutes maximum; after 40 minutes in a pool or 5-6 hours at a waterpark, the drying will be massively magnified.
-Interestingly, the bathing water had nearly equal chlorine concentrations to most public swimming pools.
+Additionally, the chlorine was only applied for 10 minutes maximum.
+Therefore, after 40 minutes in a pool or 5-6 hours at a waterpark, the drying will be massively magnified.
+The bathing water they tested had nearly equal chlorine concentrations to most public swimming pools.

 Next: the 6 vitamins and minerals which can massively reduce acne

-Many acne patients would be delighted to hear these results, but unnaturally dry skin is not the godsend it seems.
-Hydration is important for skin barrier function, so instead, your sebaceous glands respond in the medium term by pumping out more oil.
+Unnaturally dry skin might sound cool to many acne patients, but it’s not the godsend it seems.
+Because hydration is so important for skin barrier function, your sebaceous glands respond by pumping out more oil to compensate.

 Can chlorine cause acne from the inside-out?

-Contrary to popular belief, you absorb more chlorine while swimming in pools or showering compared to drinking the water, and possibly when wearing clothes washed in it.
+Contrary to popular belief, you absorb more chlorine while swimming in pools or showering compared to drinking the water.

 One University of Pittsburgh study found that skin absorption accounted for 64 percent of waterborne toxin intake, including chlorine.
 Supposedly, you absorb as much chlorine from a ten minute shower as drinking 8 glasses of chlorinated water!